 - Athletic training observational experiences

-The MSAT program may fill the cohort of 15-20 students.
-It is recommended to submit application materials early in order to ensure your application is processed and considered in a timely manner.
+The MSAT program accepts applicants on a rolling basis.
+We recommend submitting application materials early in order to ensure your application is processed and considered for your seat.
 The program will interview and admit students until the cohort is full.
-Students may be placed on the wait list based on the number of applications and the strength of the student’s application.
+Students may be placed on the waitlist based on the number of applications and the strength of the student’s application.
 Students on the waitlist will be contacted no later than February 15 on his/her status.
 Students with strong applications and academic credentials will be invited to complete the second phase of the admission process, which includes an on-campus interview.
 If an on-campus interview is not possible a virtual interview will be completed.

 Personal interviews will be conducted following the review of an applicant’s application material.
 Onsite interviews are preferred; however, if not possible a virtual interview via Zoom will be conducted.